 - Text messaging ban: 48 states, D.C., Puerto Rico, Guam and the U.S. Virgin Islands ban text messaging for all drivers.

-- Missouri prohibits text messaging by novice or teen drivers.
+- Missouri prohibits text messaging by drivers 21 years old or younger.